 We’ll do this conversion to adjust the font sizes in the

-and input
+text and input methods for

-, and in InputLayout
+BlockLayout, and in InputLayout:

 class BlockLayout: